LSWR suburban lines: Leatherhead

-The original Leatherhead station on the Epsom & Leatherhead Joint line was described as temporary, and was inconveniently far from the town centre, north-east of Kingston Road.
+The original Leatherhead station on the Epsom and Leatherhead joint line was described as temporary, and was inconveniently far from the town centre, north-east of Kingston Road.
 In 1863 the LB&SCR promoted a bill to extend to Dorking, with a new station in Leatherhead itself.
 The LSWR requested that the extension and station should be joint like the E&LR line, but the LBSCR were unwilling.
 A compromise was reached in which land would be purchased, sufficient for both companies to have stations alongside one another; the LB&SCR station was to be aligned towards Dorking, and the LSWR station towards a possible later extension to Guildford.
-The LSWR part of this arrangement was authorised by an act of Parliament of 25 July 1864 and the new stations and double track throughout the E&LR, opened on 4 March 1867.
+The LSWR part of this arrangement was authorised by the South-western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 and the new stations and double track throughout the E&LR, opened on 4 March 1867.